rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Ziz

 Ziz (זיז‎) is the great beast of the air (of the heavens), a giant bird.
-While lesser known than Leviathan and Behemoth, the name appears in Psalms although is typically translated as "beast".
+While lesser known than Leviathan and Behemoth, Ziz appears in Psalms although is typically translated as "beast".

 !!! quote "Psalms 50:11"
     I know all the birds of the mountains, And the wild beasts (Ziz) of the field are Mine